pulp/pulp_installer/roles/pulp_common/README.md

 Idempotency
 -----------

 This role is idempotent by default.
-It is dependent on these settings remaining `false`:
+Idempotency is dependent on these settings remaining `false`:

 * Every `upgrade` under `pulp_install_plugins`
 * pulp_upgraded_manually